GeekyShaik/FirstProj/README.md

         assertTrue(result.isEmpty());
     }

-    // Additional tests for other scenarios...
+    @Test
+    public void whenRepositoryThrowsException_thenServiceHandlesIt() {
+        when(templateRepository.findTemplateProfile(anyString(), anyInt())).thenThrow(new RuntimeException());

+        assertThrows(RuntimeException.class, () ->
+            templateProfileService.getTemplatesByNameAndVersion("test", 1));
     }

+    @Test
+    public void whenInvalidInput_thenHandleGracefully() {
+        // Add a test case for handling invalid inputs, if applicable.
+        // For instance, passing null values and asserting the service's behavior.
+    }
+}
 ```

-### Notes
+### Notes for JUnit 5
-- In the controller tests, `MockMvc` is used to simulate HTTP requests and verify the response.
-- In the service tests, dependencies are mocked and behavior is asserted based on the mocked responses.
-- These tests cover basic scenarios.
-You should add more tests to cover edge cases and error handling for thorough coverage.
-- Always assert both the result and the expected interactions with the mocked dependencies.
+- `@ExtendWith` is used instead of `@RunWith` for extending test classes with additional functionality.
+- More test cases are added to cover exceptional scenarios and edge cases.
+- Make sure to adapt the setup to your specific needs, especially concerning security and exception handling.